 |By August 24 – Complete AlcoholEdu: As part of our comprehensive prevention efforts, UConn requires all incoming students to complete AlcoholEdu.
 Students who have already completed AlcoholEdu at their previous institution will receive an email about the waiver option requirements that need to be received prior to

 August 21 for review to be waived from the program.
-Students required to take AlcoholEdu during the spring semester may start AlcoholEdu Part 1 on August 14.
+Students required to take AlcoholEdu for the fall semester may start AlcoholEdu Part 1 on August 14.
 Please be advised that any accounts created prior to August 14th will be deleted.

 |By August 28 – Complete Step 3 of the Technology Tutorial Step 3 contains information on UConn technology, (Hardware, Operating Systems, Mobile Apps, and Software) for UConn students.
 In this part of the Tutorial you can check out the type and amount of software available to you as a UConn student.|